google/dbm-lineitem-copier/README.md

-      - You can copy multiple settings from the same origin Line Item to the same destination Line Items, as long as during the process you don’t retrieve their settings again (as that would overwrite the configuration with the one currently in DBM), e.g. you only change the selected setting and use "Custom Functions > Copy Line Item Setting".
+      - You can copy multiple settings from the same origin Line Item to the same destination Line Items, as long as during the process you don’t retrieve their settings again (as that would overwrite the configuration with the one currently in DV360), e.g. you only change the selected setting and use "Custom Functions > Copy Line Item Setting".
-      - Viceversa, if you for any reason retrieve the destination Line Items configuration, either directly because you used "Custom Functions > Retrieve DESTINATION Line Items info" or indirectly because you changed the destination Line Items IDs, you will lose all the settings you have copied until that moment, because you would have re-configured them with the current values in DBM (the tool will warn you with a pop-up).
+      - Viceversa, if you for any reason retrieve the destination Line Items configuration, either directly because you used "Custom Functions > Retrieve DESTINATION Line Items info" or indirectly because you changed the destination Line Items IDs, you will lose all the settings you have copied until that moment, because you would have re-configured them with the current values in DV360 (the tool will warn you with a pop-up).
-*   To apply these changes, you’ll need to download the SDF file of the destination Line Items and upload it in DBM.
+*   To apply these changes, you’ll need to download the SDF file of the destination Line Items and upload it in DV360.
 In particular you need to:
     - Switch to the _DestinationLIs_ sheet
     - Select in the main menu **File > Download As.. > Comma-separated values** and save the file on your computer
-    - Go to the _Insertion Orders_ page of your advertiser in DBM, and click on the right-side three-dots button to select UPLOAD in the SDF drop-down menu (more info on how to use SDF in DBM [at this link](https://support.google.com/bidmanager/answer/6301070))
+    - Go to the _Insertion Orders_ page of your advertiser in DV360, and click on the right-side three-dots button to select UPLOAD in the SDF drop-down menu (more info on how to use SDF in DV360 [at this link](https://support.google.com/displayvideo/answer/6301070))
     - Upload the SDF/CSV file you previously downloaded
     - If there are no errors, you will see the updated settings you selected in the spreadsheet correctly applied to your destination Line